 Choose this work type when unpaid leave was taken

-The following tags are available for application to employees under the General Retail Industry Award.
+The following tags are available for application to employees under the Hospitality Industry (General) Award.

 7 day shiftworker

 Assign this tag if the employee is employed as a shift worker who is regularly rostered to work on Sundays and public holidays.
 As per the national employment standards, a 7 day shiftworker is entitled to an extra 1 week of annual leave per year.
-Refer section 34.1 of the Hospitality Industry award
+Refer section 34.1 of the Award.

 First Aid Officer